kc9zda/cursors-level-editor/README.md

 ## Cursors Level Editor

 This page/utility allows the user to create cursors.io levels.
-There are no abilities to export the map yet, as I need to find a suitable format.
-I will support my JSON format for my Node.js cursors server, in the near future

 ### How to use the editor